Fuelin-net/Intgeration-Documents/Fuelin App integration-documentation.md

 8. Your app displays the order information
 9. If needed, your app can update order quantity
 10. Your app can also request specific order details using the transactions call
+11. When work is complete, your app calls close_shift to end the active shift

 ## Error Handling